 Learning to recognize the trustworthy voice of intuition over that tainted by anxiety, fear, and wishful thinking is a major step in ‘just knowing’ what’s best for you.
 This is not saying that instinct is unimportant.
 Just that there is a difference.

-People who wonder “why is my gut feeling always right” may be confusing it with instinct.
+People who wonder “why is my gut feeling always right” are intrigued by intuition or they could be confusing it with instinct.

 Instinct and Intuition In Unison

 Your intuition might quickly process observations and trigger your instincts to respond in the case of an emergency, where you need to trust your instincts.
 Cases like this happen in life-threatening situations, such as potential traffic accidents and in personal attacks.